Sandwich, Kent: Museum

 Sandwich Guildhall Museum houses original copies of the Magna Carta and the Charter of the Forest from 1300.
 Other exhibits explore the history of Sandwich and include Roman relics, famous figures and a wide variety of medieval and modern artefacts.
 Admission is free and visitors can view the Guildhall Tudor courtroom.

 The museum was fully refurbished in 2017.

 Sandwich Guildhall Archives adjoins the museum and holds material related to the history of Sandwich.
 This includes maps and plans, photographs, burial information, postcards, newspapers, books, personal collections as well as research relating to Sandwich up to the present day.
 Access is open to the public by appointment.

 Fingerpost

-There is a nearby hamlet to the south called Ham.
+There is a nearby village to the south called Ham.
 A fingerpost three miles from Sandwich in the hamlet of West Street points towards both Ham and Sandwich, thus reading "Ham Sandwich".

 Transport

 The town is served by Sandwich railway station.
 It was formerly also served by Sandwich Road railway station on the East Kent Light Railway.

 Sandwich has been bypassed by the A256 road, which connects Thanet to Dover.
 It is reached from Canterbury by the A257, which joins the A256 at Sandwich.